KAMKEEL/CustomNPC-Plus/README.md

 ----------------

 ### ❗ Notice
 I am not the original creator of CustomNPC.
 The original creator is @[Noppes](https://github.com/Noppes).
-I have been permitted to update the 1.7.10 and post my results on GitHub.
+I have been permitted to update and develop my own branch version for 1.7.10.
 The original mod that is updated to the latest versions of Minecraft can be found on these links: [CurseForge](https://www.curseforge.com/minecraft/mc-mods/custom-npcs), [kodevelopment](http://www.kodevelopment.nl/minecraft/customnpcs)

 ### ⬇️ Downloads